cph-cachet/pulmonary_monitor_app/README.md

 ## App Tasks

-The most interesting part is the task list of app for the user (on the right).
-This list is build from the different `AppTask` defined in the [`sensing.dart`](https://github.com/cph-cachet/pulmonary_monitor_app/blob/master/lib/sensing/sensing.dart) file.
+The task list (Figure 1 right) is created from the different `AppTask`s defined in the [`sensing.dart`](https://github.com/cph-cachet/pulmonary_monitor_app/blob/master/lib/sensing/sensing.dart) file.
 There are three kind of app tasks defined:

 1. A **sensing** task wrapped in an app task
 2. Two types of **survey** task wrapped in an app task